 Professor Ebrahim teaches Corporate and Cooperative Strategy, Global Leadership - European Union, Health Care Strategy, Managing Innovation, Managerial Perspectives, and Practice of Management III: Strategic Consulting.

 In his classes, he values the importance of applying both practical and theoretical experience – bringing theory to life and showing its impact on organizations.

 Professor Ebrahim’s influence has earned national attention.
-He was honored at the White House in 2012 for his contributions as an entrepreneurial mentor and for business training in the community, and he has received healthcare policy appointments from two U.S. Presidents.
+He was honored at the White House in 2012 for his contributions as an entrepreneurial mentor and for business training in the community, and he has served in healthcare policy appointments by two U.S. Presidents.

 Leadership in the Field

 Professor Ebrahim has a long history of contributing his leadership to prominent organizations.
+He has been CEO, Chair and/or board member of multi billion dollar enterprises, publicly traded, and privately held corporations.
 He currently serves on the committees of several investment funds and

 on the faculty of The Catholic University